imfd-stroemungsmechanik/introduction-into-cfd/3_backward-step/3_postprocessing.md

 ## Conclusion

 This concludes the second seminar on the simulation of incompressible, laminar flow over a backward-facing step.
 A two-dimensional mesh was generated using `cartesian2DMesh` based on a geometry file.
 The fluid properties were adjusted to match a specified Reynolds number, and the time step size was chosen to maintain an appropriate Courant number.
-The simulation was then run, and the residuals were plotted.
+The simulation was then run using `pimpleFoam`, and the residuals were plotted.
 Finally, the flow field was visualized in ParaView.